minetest/minetest/README.txt

 	If using MinGW:
 		- Using the command line, browse to the build directory and run 'make' (or mingw32-make or whatever it happens to be)
+		- You may need to copy some of the downloaded DLLs into bin/, see what running the produced executable tells you it doesn't have.
 		- You should now have a working game with the executable in DIR/minetest/bin/minetest.exe